 Any successful project starts with good planning.
 If you’re rebuilding a home and don’t have blueprints, how do you build the foundation?
 Or know what supplies to buy?

-Proper planning—considering how the product needs to function, the design and layout, and energy efficiency—is crucial to the project’s success.
+Proper planning—considering how the app needs to function, the design and layout, and energy efficiency—is crucial to the project’s success.

 Keeping and polishing all the same features can be a missed opportunity.
 The goal of a renovation isn’t just to copy the old into the new—it’s an opportunity to assess your approach, take user feedback and input into account, and build what your users need.